nevanscott/nevanscott.github.io/_posts/journal/2011-03-29-searching-for-understanding.md

 layout: post
 title: Searching for Understanding
 published: Oct.
 29, 2013
+teaser: |
+  People have shaped, sometimes by design, sometimes by accident, a world in which he must find a way to operate.
 ---

 There is a great human curiosity that tracks across the ages, across people, a yearning to say what is what and why.
 But it is nowhere more magnificent than in the individual, in his life.